-To stop one or more instances of the MySQL Cluster Manager agent, use the stop agents command in the MySQL Cluster Manager client (see Section 3.7, "The stop agents Command", for more information and examples).
+To stop one or more instances of the MySQL Cluster Manager agent, use the stop agents command in the MySQL Cluster Manager client.
 If the client is unavailable, you can stop each agent process using the system's standard method for doing so, such as ^C or kill.

 In addition, the agent does not automatically run as a daemon or service on Linux and other Unix-like systems; if an agent process fails, you must either have your own mechanism in place for detecting the failure and restarting the agent process or restart it manually.
-(This is not true for MySQL Cluster Manager on Windows; see Section 2.5.3, "Installing the MySQL Cluster Manager Agent as a Windows Service", for more information.)
+(This is not true for MySQL Cluster Manager on Windows; see Starting and stopping the MySQL Cluster Manager agent Windows service, for more information.)

-2.5.2.
-Starting and Stopping the MySQL Cluster Manager Agent on Windows

-To start the MySQL Cluster Manager agent manually on a Windows host, you should invoke mcmd.exe, found in the bin directory under the manager installation directory on that host.
-By default, the agent uses etc/mcmd.ini in the MySQL Cluster Manager installation directory as its configuration file; this can be overridden by passing the desired file's location as the value of the --defaults-file option.
+3.2.2 Starting and Stopping the MySQL Cluster Manager Agent on Windows the agent uses etc/mcmd.ini in the MySQL Cluster Manager installation directory as its configuration file; this can be overridden by passing the desired file's location as the value of the --defaults-file option.